Germany women's national football team: Records

 Wiegmann and Prinz have successively been awarded the title of honorary captain of the German women's national football team.

 The title of Germany's highest goalscorer is also held by Prinz.
 She scored her first goal in July 1994 against Canada and finished her career with 128 goals (averaging 0.60 goals per game).
 Heidi Mohr, as well as being the second-highest scorer, is also the most prolific with 83 goals coming from 104 games (averaging 0.80 goals per game).
 Two players share the record for goals scored in one match: Conny Pohlers scored five goals in October 2001 against Portugal, and Inka Grings scored five times in February 2004, again facing Portugal.
 Silvia Neid, the former Germany national coach, is the sixth highest goalscorer with 48 goals in 111 games.

 The largest margin of victory achieved by Germany is 17–0 against Kazakhstan during a European Championship qualifying game in November 2011.
-The record defeat, a 0–6 deficit against the United States, occurred during a friendly match in March 1996.
+The record defeat, a 6–0 loss against the United States, occurred during a friendly match in March 1996.

 Former goalkeeper Nadine Angerer has the most appearances for a goalkeeper, with 145 games as goal keeper (89 without conceding a goal) and one game as a substitute as defender.

 Silke Rottenberg is second with 126 caps and 68 games without conceding a goal.
 Bettina Wiegmann holds the record of 14 goals from penalty kicks; Renate Lingor comes in second with 8 goals.
 Tina Wunderlich scored the team's only own goal in the semi-final of the 2000 Summer Olympics against Norway; it was the game's only goal.

 The German team also holds several international records.
 In 2007, they were the first to win two consecutive Women's World Cup titles and they achieved the then-biggest win in tournament history by beating Argentina 11–0, Germany is also the only team to win the women's World Cup without conceding a goal and the only country to win both World Cups.
 With 14 goals, Prinz became the overall top goalscorer at the Women's World Cup in 2007, and she and Brazilian Marta are the only women to have received the FIFA World Player of the Year award at least three times.